Fremantle line

-The Fremantle line is a suburban railway and service in Western Australia that connects the central business district (CBD) of Perth with Fremantle.
+The Fremantle line is a suburban railway and service in Western Australia which connects the central business district (CBD) of Perth with the port city of Fremantle.

 History

 The railway on which the service runs opened on 1 March 1881 as the first suburban railway line in Perth by William Robinson.
 It originally operated as the Eastern Railway and ran between Fremantle and Guildford, via central Perth.
 In March 1884, the railway line was extended via Midland Junction to Bellevue and later to Clackline, York and Northam.
 The railway line opened as a single track with a passing loop at Claremont, it was duplicated in 1896/97.
 A dedicated freight line was later added on the western side between Cottesloe and the Leighton Marshalling Yard.

 On 22 October 1898, the railway line was extended south to Robbs Jetty, on 1 July 1903 via Cockburn to Coogee and on 19 December 1955 via Woodman Point to Kwinana.
 The Coogee to Woodman Point section closed on 16 September 1973, followed by Robbs Jetty to Coogee in February 1986.

 In July 1926, the Fremantle Railway Bridge over the Swan River was partly washed away in a flood, with one line restored in October 1926 and the second in April 1928.

 In the 1960s, as part of the standard gauge project, the section south of Cockburn was replaced by the Kwinana line on a different alignment.
 One of the lines north of Cockburn to the container terminal at North Quay and Leighton Marshalling Yard was converted to standard gauge.
 The Fremantle Railway Bridge was converted to dual gauge.
-A marshalling yard was built at Robbs Jetty.
+A marshalling yard was built at Robb Jetty.

 In 1966, the eastern railway metropolitan passenger services were curtailed to terminate at Midland.